Racism in Ukraine: Discrimination against foreigners

 According to a Western human rights organization, asylum seekers, refugees, students and labour migrants are among the victims of bias-motivated violence, which have also included diplomats, expatriate employees of foreign companies, members of visible minorities in Ukraine, and Ukrainians who have assisted hate crime victims.
 Foreign students, of which there are some forty thousand, have been among the principal victims of hate crimes.

 Small populations of citizens and immigrants of African origin are highly visible and particularly vulnerable targets of racism and xenophobia.
 Although relatively few people of African origin reside in Ukraine, the rate of violence against this group has been extraordinary.
 African refugees, students, visitors, and the handful of citizens and permanent residents of African origin have lived under constant threat of harassment and violence.
 During the 2009 flu pandemic in Ukraine in November 2009 the police of Transcarpathia asked the local population to report every instance of meeting or communicating with foreigners, The police explains that the reason for such a request was "the worsening of the epidemiological situation in Transcarpathian Region and the increasing risk of getting ill."
 The Uzhhorod police removed the request from their website after media drew attention to it.

-Discrimination against Russians

-The ultra-right nationalist political party Svoboda, marginal on the national scale, often invokes the radical Russophobic rhetoric and has sufficient electoral support to form factions in several municipal and provincial local councils in Western Ukraine.
-The Russian annexation of Crimea in 2014, saw a rise in anti-Russian sentiment with protests nationwide in Ukraine, far right group known as Right Sector saw a surge in popularity.
-Odessa Clashes which started when a pro-Russian mob of 300 armed with bats and firearms attacked a pro-Ukrainian rally and shot dead two people resulted in the death of 46 pro-Russian activists who were against the Euromaidan movement.
-After the Ukrainian Revolution the government tried to curb the use of Russian language by banning imports of books from Russia in February, 2017 which had accounted for up to 60% of all titles sold in Ukraine.
-On May 23, 2017, the Ukrainian parliament approved the law that most broadcast content should be in Ukrainian in order to reduce the amount of Russian speakers.
-Since then Russian has also been refrained from being taught in schools and many Russian born Ukrainians cannot speak their native language.